 It can be uncertain whether you have a case and what type of compensation you might be entitled to after a motorcycle accident.
 An experienced Miami motorcycle accident lawyer will evaluate your case and help you understand your options.

-Your lawyer will also investigate the accident, collect evidence, and speak to witnesses on your behalf.
-Your lawyer will handle all the paperwork and negotiations with the insurance companies.
+They will also investigate the accident, collect evidence, and speak to witnesses on your behalf.
+They will handle all the paperwork and negotiations with the insurance companies.
 You should not have to worry about anything other than your recovery.

 If you are involved in a motorcycle accident in Miami, it is important to seek legal assistance as soon as possible.
-The lawyers at our firm can help you navigate the legal process and ensure that you receive the compensation you deserve.
+The Miami motorcycle accident lawyers at our firm can help you navigate the legal process and ensure that you receive the compensation you deserve.

 Let us put our experience to work for you.
 Call Berke Law Firm, PA at (239) 549-6689 to schedule your free case consultation.